Soneso/as-soroban-sdk/README.md

 See also: [as-soroban-examples](https://github.com/Soneso/as-soroban-examples)

-### Meta generation
+### Environment meta generation

-Contracts must contain a WASM custom section with name ```contractenvmetav0``` and containing a serialized ```SCEnvMetaEntry```.
+Contracts must contain a WASM custom section with name `contractenvmetav0` and containing a serialized `SCEnvMetaEntry`.
 The interface version stored within should match the version of the host functions supported.

-The AssemblyScript Soroban SDK simplifies this by providing the possibility to enter the interface version number in the ```contract.json``` file.
+The AssemblyScript Soroban SDK simplifies this by providing the possibility to enter the interface version number in the `contract.json` file.
 See also [Understanding contract metadata](https://github.com/Soneso/as-soroban-sdk#understanding-contract-metadata).

+### Contract meta generation
+Contracts may also optionally contain a Wasm custom section with name `contractmetav0` and containing a serialized `SCMetaEntry`.
+Contracts may store any metadata in the entries that can be used by applications and tooling off-network.

+The AssemblyScript Soroban SDK simplifies this by providing the possibility to add meta entries in the `contract.json` file.
+See also [Understanding contract metadata](https://github.com/Soneso/as-soroban-sdk#understanding-contract-metadata).

 ### Contract spec generation

-Contracts should contain a WASM custom section with name ```contractspecv0``` and containing a serialized stream of ```SCSpecEntry```.
-There should be a ```SCSpecEntry``` for every function, struct, and union exported by the contract.
+Contracts should contain a WASM custom section with name `contractspecv0` and containing a serialized stream of `SCSpecEntry`.
+There should be a `SCSpecEntry` for every function, struct, and union exported by the contract.

-The AS Soroban SDK simplifies this by providing the possibility to enter the functions spec in the ```contract.json``` file.
+The AS Soroban SDK simplifies this by providing the possibility to enter the functions spec in the `contract.json` file.
 See also [Understanding contract metadata](https://github.com/Soneso/as-soroban-sdk#understanding-contract-metadata).

 ### User Defined Types